COVID-19 Resources

 1-855-355-5777

-New York's official health plan marketplace.
+New York's official health insurance marketplace.
 The time of year when you can enroll in a health plan depends upon the type of health plan you are eligible for.
+Federal law has changed and more tax credits are available to New Yorkers who buy a health plan through NY State of Health.

 Rhode Island: Health Source RI